-Rhizome short, covered with reddish brown scales; rootlets with small, prominent, brown bulbils.
+The rhizomes are short, covered with reddish brown scales; rootlets with small, prominent, brown bulbils.

 Being a fern, no flowers or fruits are produced.
+Rather, spores are produced.

 Spores are produced in sporangia, which are housed in a sorus (plural sori).
 The sori are produced on the underside of frond segments and follow the segment edges, round to kidney-shaped.
 There can be up to 8 sori per segment.

-Grows best in well moist, drained and humus rich soils in dappled light.
+Grows best in well moist, drained and humus-rich soils in dappled light.

-During winter it needs to be cut back hard to encourage new and attractive green spring growth.
+During winter it needs to be cut back hard to encourage new and attractive green-spring growth.

 Propagation is from plant division or by spores.

-Adiantum – from the Greek adianton (ἀδίαντον) meaning “not wetting” or “un-wet-table”, referring to the fronds’ ability to shed water without becoming wet, likely due to the waxy surface of the segments.
+Adiantum – from the Greek adianton (ἀδίαντον) meaning “not wetting” or “un-wet-table, referring to the fronds’ ability to shed water without becoming wet, likely due to the waxy surface of the segments.

-diaphanum – from the Greek diaphanes (διαφάνεs), meaning transparent or filmy, which assumingly pertains to the fronds when held against the light.
+diaphanum – from the Greek diaphanes (διαφάνεs), meaning “transparent” or “filmy”, which assumingly pertains to the fronds when held against the light.